microsoft/promptflow/docs/how-to-guides/init-and-test-a-flow.md

 ::::

-When the LLM node in the chat flow that is connected to the flow output, the flow result will be streamed in the terminal as shown below.
+When the [LLM node](https://promptflow.azurewebsites.net/tools-reference/llm-tool.html) in the chat flow that is connected to the flow output, Promptflow SDK streams the results of the LLM node.
+The flow result will be streamed in the terminal as shown below.

 ![streaming_output](../media/how-to-guides/init-and-test-a-flow/streaming_output.gif)